 Chinese made cars are a mixture.
 There are Chinese made cars by Tesla, BMW, Volvo and Polestar that match the quality of the cars made in the USA, Germany or Sweden.
 But then there are Chinese brands that were at one time simply low cost cars, with early models not scoring well on safely, and although things have improved, many of these are still not up to full international standard.

-The first Teslas made in China are regarded as the equal of the latest made in Fremont cars, and better than those made in Fremont only two years ago.
+The first Teslas made in China are regarded as the equal of the latest made in Fremont cars, while not perfect, and it is case of steps both back as well as forward, are better than those made in Fremont only two years ago.

 BYD has been making cars in China since 2003, and producing EVs since 2008.